 Unsurprisingly, marriage was extremely popular.
-If you wanted to live with a significant other half, it really was the only option.
+If you wanted to live with a significant other, it really was the only option.
 You couldn’t give things a go, or even have a trial.
 You signed on the dotted line and made a life commitment.
 This can be hard to even imagine in a time when sugar daddies fund college fees and you swipe a screen to find the love of your life.

 Women had a shelf life and a ticking biological clock often became a point of conversation.
-“You would have big problems, if you were thirty and not married” explained seventy-three year-old Kathleen Kirwan.
+“You would have big problems if you were thirty and not married” explained seventy-three-year-old Kathleen Kirwan.
 Kathleen was twenty-three years young when she got married.
 Living in sin was usually not an option in rural communities.

 “The parish priest would be down and he would have you marching up the altar the following week.”
 How many of these holy matrimonies were built on love and not pure convenience?
 Are we turning into a generation that avoids commitment?
 I’m not sure.

 Surprise pregnancies could be worse than a death sentence.
-“If you got pregnant you were forced to be married or be put away in home.”
+“If you got pregnant you were forced to be married or be put away in a home.”
 Even when parents agreed to keep their pregnant daughter, the final word was given to the parish priest.
 “The parish priest would force her out of the parish.”

 We can now get married in warm stylish hotels – this was unheard of not so long ago.
-People now cater their weddings to suit themselves, not society norms.
+People now cater their weddings to suit themselves, not social norms.
 Weddings can be expensive and take valuable time to plan.
 Many would prefer to use their hard-earned cash to travel to the Canaries than to traipse down the aisle in a draughty local church.
 Many prefer to show their love in less traditional means.
 The truly, wonderful thing is that there is no right answer.